Up

 failure (if the class does not implement the method

-ir if it is already registered to call it).
+or if it is already registered to call a method at

 + (void)